myersm0/RealtimeMusicTheory.jl/README.md

 - Type-stable throughout
 - Real-time safe - no garbage collection pauses

+What this means is that all operations are virtually _free_ at runtime -- less than 1 nanosecond on my machine.
+There is, however, a negligible precompilation overhead the first time you call a function with a given combination of types.

 I'd like to acknowledge dpsanders's very nice package [MusicTheory.jl](https://github.com/JuliaMusic/MusicTheory.jl), on which the current API is largely based.
 I decided to rethink his implementation from the ground up, however, in the interest of maximizing performance to support a real-time music application I'm building.

 ## Installation